-- each child with one school meal and milk each day they attend school - a clothing grant payment of £100 for each child.
+- each child with one school meal and milk each day they attend school - payments to help with meals during school holidays - a clothing grant payment of £120 for each primary child and £150 for each secondary child, paid once a year into your bank account.

-We pay one clothing grant per year, per child, into your bank account.
+We pay clothing grants between July until 31 March the following year.
 Most clothing grants are paid throughout July and August before the new school year begins.